5 takeouts from the COVID crisis (so far)

 Looking at the responses of customers and industries to the rapidly changing circumstances, here are a few early takeouts that brands with an eye on the future should keep in mind.

 1) Follow customers online

 This one seems obvious: the phenomenon of social distancing and self-isolation has driven a surge in online products and services.
 Online education, online medical care, telecommuting services, digital entertainment and e-commerce look to be the ‘beneficiaries’, as it were.
-What’s noteworthy is that there are signs that once initial demand tapers off, customers will stay online. iiMedia Research CEO Zhang Yi told China Daily that new users across these sectors in China are likely to drop again by 35% from peak coronavirus levels—but that still puts them up 65% year-on-year.
+What’s noteworthy is that there are signs that once initial demand tapers off, customers will stay online. iiMedia Research CEO Zhang Yi told China Daily that new users across these sectors in China are likely to drop again by 35% from peak coronavirus levels-but that still puts them up 65% year-on-year.
 That means people are doing more of their day-to-day online and they like it.
-New habits are being formed, as CEO Zachary Cefaratti of investment firm Dalma Capital puts it: “When the COVID-19 scare passes and consumer behaviour normalises, the behaviour shift to shop online would already have been created.
+New habits are being formed, as CEO Zachary Cefaratti of investment firm Dalma Capital puts it: “When the COVID-19 scare passes and consumer behavior normalizes, the behavior shift to shop online would already have been created.
 Once people start shopping online, they keep shopping online.”

 THE TAKEOUT For many industries, this crisis may accelerate the shift of customers online.